msfa12th/heartsense/README.md

 ## Visualizations (Sarah, Gargi)

+BI Tool used: Tableau

-Dataset: The dataset was containing  13 columns, 12 features and 1 target (cardio).
+Dataset: The dataset contained 13 columns, 12 features and 1 target (cardio).
 The target has two classes (0- heart disease "Absent", 1-heart disease "Present").

 Data reshape:
 For visualization calculated field was created for target with condition, Cardio =0 "Absent" else "Present".For BMI,calculated field